 Join your national shichvah (age group) for North America’s longest running Israel gap year program.
-During this 9 month experience you will live collectively in kvutzot (small groups) and travel the country while learning about the diverse history of Israel, the Israeli people, and the Hebrew language.
+During this 9 month experience you will live collectively in kvutzot (small groups) and travel the country while learning about the diverse history of the country, Israeli society, and the Hebrew language.
 Meet your peers from the international Habonim Dror community and be a part of this life changing adventure.

 Machanot Kayitz — מחנות קיץ